Last Updated on June 8, 2024 by Maged kamel

 B-The product of (At/2 )*(y1+y2) will give us the plastic section modulus, where y1 is the distance from the P.N.A to CG of Area A1, while y2 is the distance from the P.N.A to CG of Area A2.

-If we move to the next slide, due to the symmetry, the y bar which we have estimated is the distance from the bottom to the elastic neutral axis, will divide the rectangle into two equal parts.
+If we move to the next slide, due to the symmetry, the y bar we have estimated is the distance from the bottom to the elastic neutral axis, dividing the rectangle into two equal parts.

 The Sx value is to be equal to Ix /y max, where Ix equals bh^2/12, and the y max equals h/2.